Path 66: Route

 From Olinda Substation, the TANC 500 kV continues as a single-circuit line, although the tower structures change (see photos below) to a two-level pylon.
 The line proceeds south and then southeast along the western edge of the Sacramento Valley.
-It parallels Interstate 5 (about four miles (6.5 km) to the west) on its way south, although it is barely visible.
+It parallels Interstate 5 (about 4 mi to the west) on its way south, although it is barely visible.
 It also parallels two 230-kV Pacific Gas and Electric lines for much of this segment and another WAPA 230 kV line.
 There is a series capacitor station near Maxwell in Colusa County to boost the line across the long Olinda-Tracy segment.

 The line crosses the two separated PG&E 500-kV lines, near Woodland and Rio Vista.
 Near Antioch the line turns and runs parallel with the two PG&E 500 kV lines.
 All three lines cross both the Sacramento and San Joaquin Rivers on very large pylons.
 The TANC line turns away from the PG&E lines and heads for another large substation near Tracy.